mkalbore/mkalbore/README.md

 [![Dribbble](https://img.shields.io/badge/Dribbble-EA4C89?style=for-the-badge&logo=dribbble&logoColor=white)](https://dribbble.com/Albore)
 [![X](https://img.shields.io/badge/X-%23000000.svg?style=for-the-badge&logo=X&logoColor=white)](https://twitter.com/MarekKwinta_)

 # I'm a Developer, Designer, and Freelancer

-- 📝 I’m currently wonder if AI will take my job 📝
+- 📝 I believe we are f......
+(Because of AI). 📝
-- 👯 I’m looking to collaborate with people who want to create something great 👯
+- 👯 I'm wondering whether it's better to look for a job as a miner or a plumber.👯
-- 👨‍💻 Goals: Make internet better place | Contribute more to Open Source projects 👨‍💻
+- 👨‍💻 Goals: Decide if "Batman" is the only valid first commit? 👨‍💻
-- ⚡ Fun fact: Photography 📸, Music 🎼, Automotive 🏎 and AI 🌌 are things I know "something" about ⚡
+- ⚡ Fun fact: Probably we are not as doomed as we first expected.
+Meanwhile, I'm back to looking for my "perfect job" (Surely one day). ⚡

 ## Languages and Tools ⚙️